How to Become an Endoscopy Tech: A Comprehensive Guide

 Complete Your Clinical Internship

-It’s possible that your state doesn’t require certification to find work as a GI tech, but trained and certified techs typically find more employment opportunities.
+It’s possible that your state doesn’t require certification to find work as a GI tech, but trained and certified techs typically find more employment opportunities at higher starting salaries.

 In under one year, you can become fully prepared to start a career as a certified flexible endoscope reprocessor.
-You’ll make a difference in innumerable patients’ lives and find great career prospects wherever you choose to work.
+You’ll make a difference in innumerable patients’ lives and find great salaries wherever you choose to work.

 If you’re living in New Jersey, be sure to contact an AIMS admissions specialist to discover if our endoscopy tech program is right for you.